Looking for safe and effective ways to get rid of your mommy pooch?

-This means that you cannot get rid of fat in a specific area in your body.
+This means that you cannot get rid of fat in a specific area of your body.
 This is especially true in your abdominal/belly area.

 You might think that if you do enough ab work or wear a waist trainer – you will get a flat stomach.